SalvatoreRa/tutorial/README.md

 # How to use this repository

 This repository is intended for those who want to learn artificial intelligence and machine learning in general.
-I have collected different scripts, tutorials and articles I have written that can be freely used on different topics.
+I have collected different scripts, additional functions, tutorials, and articles I have written that can be freely used on different topics.
 Moreover, you can find more than 30 datasets you can use for your projects

 [Back to General index](#Index) -- [Index of tutorials](#Index-of-tutorials)